orb-the-d/Note/README.md

-CompTIA Security+ Study Notes
+CEH Study Notes
-This repository contains my personal notes, summaries, and key concepts from preparing for the CompTIA Security+ (SY0-701) exam.
+This repository contains my personal study notes, summaries, and resources from preparing for the EC-Council Certified Ethical Hacker (CEH) exam.

 Contents
-Exam domains: Core security principles, risk management, network and host security, identity management, cryptography, and security operations.

-Cheat sheets: Quick reference tables and summaries.
+Core topics: Footprinting, scanning, enumeration, vulnerability analysis, system hacking, malware, sniffing, social engineering, web/server hacking, and cryptography.

+Techniques and tools: Command references, practical tips for common attack and defense tools.

+Cheat sheets & summaries: Important concepts, acronyms, and quick reference tables.

 Purpose
-I built this repo to reinforce my own Security+ preparation, and to help others studying for the certification.
+I built this repo to organize my own CEH study process and to help others preparing for the exam.
-All notes are my personal interpretations, and meant for educational use only.
+All notes reflect personal understanding and are for educational use only.

-How I Studied
-Broke down each exam domain into core topics.

-Summarized key facts, acronyms, and important distinctions.

-Used practice questions and flashcards for memory and review.

-Updated notes as I progressed through study guides and labs.
+My Approach
+Broke the CEH curriculum into clear sections, using resources from the official syllabus, video courses, and labs.

+Summarized essential information for exam review and practical work.

+Annotated commands and tool examples based on lab experience.

 Disclaimer
-This material is for learning and review—please refer to official CompTIA documentation for authoritative content.
+These notes are for study and education only—refer to official EC-Council and CEH documentation for complete and current details.
-Exam objectives, testing procedures, and recommended study resources may evolve over time.
+Ethical hacking should always comply with local laws and professional standards.